akrementsov/akrementsov/README.md

 ## Hello
 I m an iOS developmer with focus on UIKit and strong knowledge in SwiftUI.
-Since the beginning of March 2023 I've worked at [Koshelek app](https://koshelek.app).
+Currently working at [Koshelek app](https://koshelek.app).

 ## iOS development skills
 - Swift